mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 **Chemical Seal**

-Available only with full body armor, the chemical seal is an airtight environmental control that takes a Major Action to activate.
+Available only with full Stamina armor, the chemical seal is an airtight environmental control that takes a Major Action to activate.
 It prevents the effects of all statuses connected to Contact- and Inhalation- vector chemicals but can only be used for a total of an hour at a time due to the air supply.
 It also neutralizes the Corrosive status six times before it’s built in chemical protection is worn away and the armor no longer has chemical seal protection.

 **Cold Resistance**